DeepakrajaR/2-Day--React-skillsafari/jsx.md

 Now the index.html has everything we need to write React code.
 Let us get the root element using document.querySelect('.root') and assign it to a variable name rootElement.
 The is the only place we directly interact with DOM.

 Now, you knew JSX and JSX element.
 Let us render the JSX element on the browser, in order to do so we need the React and ReactDOM library.
 In addition to the React and ReactDOM we need babel to transpile the JSX to JavaScript code.
 The ReactDOM package has a method render.
 The render method takes two arguments:a JSX element or a component and the root document.
-See the code below.
-[Live on code pen](https://codepen.io/Asabeneh/full/JjdbjqK).

 ```html
 <!DOCTYPE html>
 <html lang="en">